mgoellnitz/trackdown/roadmap.md

 ## 1.0:

-50% (4 / 8) completed
+87% (7 / 8) completed
-25% (2 / 8) in progress
+0% (0 / 8) in progress

 * ROADMAP should show percentage for issues already started (resolved)
-* SETUP tracking repository symmetrically (in progress)
+* SETUP tracking repository symmetrically (resolved)
-* SYNCHRONIZE roadmap also on unhandled commits
+* SYNCHRONIZE roadmap also on unhandled commits (resolved)
-* ROOT directory of the source code must be a valid roadmap and issue file location (in progress)
+* ROOT directory of the source code must be a valid roadmap and issue file location (resolved)
 * COPY release notes.
 * UPDATE command for the commit hook (resolved)
 * HASH of the commit should be part of the listing (resolved)